hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

 });
 ```

-HHDataList provides a set of standard themes reflected by the following HHDataList instances configured to access data about US baseball parks.
+HHDataList provides a set of standard themes reflected by the following list of HHDataList instances, all configured to access the same data about US baseball parks.

 ## Dodger Blue (default)